kittykatattack/learningPixi/README.md

 After Pixi is installed, create a basic HTML page, and use a `<script>` tag to include the
 `pixi.js` file from Pixi's `bin` folder.
-The `<script>` tag's `src` should be relative to your root directory where you webserver is running.
+The `<script>` tag's `src` should be relative to your root directory where your webserver is running.
 Your `<script>` tag might look something like this:
 ```
 <script src="pixi.js/bin/pixi.js"></script>